In this Guide

 Several reviewers said that because of the rotating joint, you have to hold it still while changing settings.

 It doesn’t include a flange/neck joint.
-It’ll fit your current setup, or you can get a matching nickel setup for about $70.
+It’ll fit your current setup, or you can get a matching nickel setup for over double the showerhead’s price.

 3. KOHLER Alteo